orbisius/sak4wp/README.md

 The versions that are older will be shown in red, the up-to-date ones will be shown in green.

 Plugin Manager
 - This module allows you to manage plugins: bulk download and install, TODO: (de)activate, delete.
-Just paste the plugin website link or zip file location.
+Just paste the plugin zip file location (web link) and the plugin will be downloaded and extracted in wp-content/plugins directory.
+The plugin will show which links are skipped and if they were successfully extracted.

 Please fork and improve!